A Paranormal Experience

 Filipina girl said, "You have to get permission from the Holy Mother to take pictures; otherwise they won't come out."

-If you want an explanation for this, you won't find it here.
-I've thought about it a lot and I don't have one.
+If you want a rational explanation for this, you won't find it here.
+I don't have one.

 To Blog Index